DMCFA/To-Do-App-JS/README.md

 # To-Do-App-JS
-Simple To Do App built with JS
+Simple To Do App built with Javascript